tunnckoCore/koa-better-router/CONTRIBUTING.md

 ### Rationale

 The easier you make it for a maintainter or members of the community to react, the more likely it is for them to react quickly.

 Like you, maintainers have to make decisions about where to spend their time.
 Not only within a given project, but oftentimes across multiple projects.
 If you're experiencing a bug and you want to make a report, bug reports that are clearly described and organized are much more likely to get addressed by the maintainers or member of the community.

 Providing these details up front will make everyone happy.
 If you don't provide these details, maintainers will have to ask you for them, which can be annoying for experienced maintainers who have had to ask for these crucial details many times.

 ### The details

 Always include the following essential details in every bug report:

-1. **version**: what version of `koa-rest-router` were you using when you experienced the bug?
+1. **version**: what version of `koa-better-router` were you using when you experienced the bug?
 2. **description**: clear description of the bug, and minimum steps to reproduce it.
 3. **error messages**: paste any error messages into the issue or a [github gist](https://gist.github.com/), use [gfm code blocks][gfm].
 4. **code**: paste any code necessary for reproducing the bug and use [gfm code blocks][gfm] to wrap the code.